ImmoMakelaarVergelijker

 • 0.25 m × 4.00 m = 1 m²

-The perimeter in metres of those shapes differs, but the area remains 1 m².
+The perimeter in metres of those shapes differs in every case, but the area remains exactly 1 m².
+This shows clearly that knowing only the area tells you nothing definitive about the individual side lengths.

 Why you cannot convert 1 m² into "so many metres"